Revisiting NLO QCD corrections to total inclusive J/psi and Upsilon photoproduction cross sections in lepton-proton collisions: Results

 \section{Results}

 Having discussed our methodology, let us now present and analyse our results for $J/\psi$ and $\Upsilon(1S)$ photoproduction cross sections computed at NLO with the $\hat{\mu}_F$ prescription.

-{On \cf{fig:Jpsi_gammap} and \cf{fig:Y_gammap}, we have plotted (a) the cross sections $\sigma_{\gamma p}$ and (b) its (scale and PDF)\footnote{We note here that the mass and $R(0)$ uncertainites are highly kinematically correlated and essentially translate into a quasi global offset.
-This thus why we focus on both the $\mu_R$ and PDF uncertainties.} relative uncertainty as functions of $\sqrt{s_{\gamma p}}$ for respectively $J/\psi$ and $\Upsilon(1S)$ photoproduction for different PDF sets: CT18NLO~\cite{Hou:2019qau}, MSHT20nlo\_as118~\cite{Bailey:2020ooq}, NNPDF31\_nlo\_as\_0118\_hessian~\cite{NNPDF:2017mvq}.
-Let us first discuss \cf{Jpsi:s_gp:sigma}.
-The LO cross section (grey hatched band) relatively well describes the experimental data points in red.
-One notes that the NLO $\mu_R$ uncertainty (red hatched band) is reduced compared to the LO one, as expected from \cf{fig:mu_R/M}.
-The PDF uncertainty at NLO from CT18NLO is shown by the blue hatched band.
-At large $\sqrt{s_{\gamma p}}$, which corresponds to the low-$x$ region in the proton, it naturally grows and eventually becomes larger than the $\mu_R$ uncertainty.
-Even though it is not an observable physical quantity, we note that with our present set-up (scheme and scale choice) the relative contribution from the $\gamma q$ fusion channel is relatively constant and close to 5\% from 20 GeV and above, about 95\% then comes from $\gamma g$ fusion.
+On \cf{fig:Jpsi_gammap} and \cf{fig:Y_gammap}, we have plotted (upper panel) the cross sections $\sigma_{\gamma p}$ and (lower panel) its (scale and PDF)\footnote{We note here that the mass and $R(0)$ uncertainites are highly kinematically correlated and essentially translate into a quasi global offset.
+This thus why we focus on the $\mu_R$, $\mu_F$ and PDF uncertainties.} relative uncertainty as functions of $\sqrt{s_{\gamma p}}$ for respectively $J/\psi$ and $\Upsilon(1S)$ photoproduction for different PDF sets: CT18NLO~\cite{Hou:2019efy}, MSHT20nlo\_as118~\cite{Bailey:2020ooq}, NNPDF31\_nlo\_as\_0118\_hessian~\cite{NNPDF:2017mvq}.
+Let us first discuss \cf{fig:Jpsi_gammap}.
+The LO cross section (2 solid and 2 dashed grey lines) relatively well describes the experimental data points in red with somewhat large uncertainties at large $\sqrt{s_{\gamma p}}$.
+The NLO cross section is systematically smaller and one notes that the NLO $\mu_R$ uncertainty (red hatched band) is reduced compared to the LO one, as expected from \cf{fig:mu_R/M}.
+The NLO $\mu_F$ uncertainty we obtained is well-behaved without any negative values anymore and is smaller than the LO one at large $\sqrt{s_{\gamma p}}$.